CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 These extensions prove the architecture's adaptability while providing turnkey solutions for major .NET test frameworks.
 These code bases may serve as reference implementations for custom adapters of custom test data / data row types, or for custom test data sources, available now or in the future.

-See a wide range of practical usage of the native `CsabaDu.DynamicTestData` framework and the framework-specific extensions in the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes).
+See a wide range of practical usage of the native `CsabaDu.DynamicTestData` and the framework-specific extensions in the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes).